 THE UNFINISHED CASE

 The nearest mainland and other islands had English, Italian and German inhabitants.
 Given the fractious relationship between them in those days, Gateau remained virgin French in every way.
-Their language, culture, cuisine and most important their family values remained unadulterated.
-Thus, Gateau remained a self-sufficient world which had little to do with the outside world.
+Their language, culture, cuisine, and most importantly their family values remained unadulterated.
+Thus, Gateau remained a self-sufficient world that had little to do with the outside world.

-People here lead a satisfied life.
+People here lead a satisfying life.
 Death due to heart disease and stress was unknown.
-There was no suicide, no alcoholism, no drug addiction and hardly any crime worth its name.
+There was no suicide, no alcoholism, no drug addiction, and hardly any crime worth its name.
 The secret of their healthy life was more due to their culture which was imbibed in every person living here.